docQodly/docs/docs/language/string.md

 #### Example 1

-The following example illustrates the use of `Replace string`.
+The following example illustrates the use of `replaceString`.
 The results, described in the comments, are assigned to the variable *vtResult*.

 ```4d
- var vtResult, vtOtherVar : Text
+ var vtResult, vtOtherVar : string
- vtResult=Replace string("Willow"," ll","d") // Result gets "Widow"
+ vtResult=replaceString("Willow"," ll","d") // Result gets "Widow"
- vtResult=Replace string("Shout","o","") // Result gets "Shut"
+ vtResult=replaceString("Shout","o","") // Result gets "Shut"
- vtResult=Replace string(vtOtherVar,Char(Tab),",",*) // Replaces all tabs in vtOtherVar with commas
+ vtResult=replaceString(vtOtherVar,Char(Tab),",",*) // Replaces all tabs in vtOtherVar with commas

 ```